-Through the process of developing the Annual Service Report, the Department of Service Development and Evaluation will likely need to develop its own requests for major service changes in order to ensure adherence to Service Guidelines.
-Many changes that should occur will be minor in nature and therefore can occur during any schedule change; however any major service changes needed, such as addition or elimination of a route, will need to be developed as a proposal for service change similar to any other proposal.
-These proposals must be developed by January of each year after year-end route data is made available.
+Through the process of developing the Annual Service Report, the Service Development Department will develop its own requests for major service changes in order to ensure adherence to Service Standards.
+Many changes that should occur will be minor in nature and therefore can occur during any schedule change; however, any major service changes needed, such as addition or elimination of a route, will need to be developed as a proposal for service change similar to any other proposal.
+These proposals must be developed by June of each year after year-end route data is made available.